Location managers find the right location for a film, show or shoot and coordinate many practical and logistical elements for a project

 - Production Base

-The majority of training is completed on the job as there are limited formal training opportunities related to location management.
-It will mainly be your responsibility to take the initiative in identifying and following up relevant training.
+Most of your training will be completed on the job as there are limited formal training opportunities related to location management.
+It will mainly be your responsibility to take the initiative in identifying and following up on relevant training.

-The Production Guild provides the Assistant Location Manager Training Scheme, which is aimed at those already working in location departments who are looking for the next step up.
+The Assistant Location Manager Training Scheme, run by The Production Guild, is aimed at those already working in location departments who are looking for the next step up.
 The course includes practical on-set learning, online and classroom learning and mentor support.